 There are many different kinds of therapists, psychologists, and counselors.
-A marriage and family therapist, for example, focuses on studying family structures or family-related concerns and working with families.
+A marriage and family therapist, for example, focuses on studying family structures or family-related concerns and working with systems.
 A child or pediatric psychologist, on the other hand, focuses on childhood development and working with children.
-A psychologist can work in a private practice setting, in an inpatient or outpatient facility, in a hospital setting, and more.
+A psychologist can work in a private practice setting, in an inpatient or outpatient facility, in a hospital setting, and more, according to the American Psychology Association.
 Psychology careers vary dramatically depending on what you want to accomplish in your working life and what field of psychology you decide to pursue.

 What are some of the different fields of psychology?

-Some of the different fields of psychology are:
+According to the American Psychology Association, some of the different fields of psychology are: